Flat Rate Credit Card Processing – Fool’s Gold

 It's relatively easy to forecast what charges will be with fixed-rate pricing — simply multiply gross sales by the processor's rate to calculate charges.

 Simplicity seems like a small comfort considering flat rate pricing is typically 20% more expensive than other forms of pricing, but nonetheless, some businesses are willing to pay to have a flat rate.
 Paying more foe convenience may make sense for your business, just remember that in most cases you will be paying more.
 Don't confuse simplicity with low cost.

 Some flat rate credit card processing is offered without a transaction fee, which makes it an ideal pricing model for businesses with very low average tickets.

 Don't be fooled by simplicity.
 Instead, side step fancy marketing ploys like flat rate pricing for truly competitive rates and fees like those offered by processors here in CardFellow's marketplace.
-CardFellow only allows processors to use interchange plus pricing, making it easy for our clients to compare and select an exceptionally competitive processing solution.
+CardFellow only allows processors to use true pass-through pricing, making it easy for our clients to compare and select an exceptionally competitive processing solution.